Having a clear, compelling and concentrated presentation strategy is fundamental to the success of any business presentation

-You’ve also spent several hours watching TED and now you believe you have a fresh approach to your topic, now what.
+You now believe you have a fresh approach to your topic

-Now you get to build the strategy which will enable you to bring it life so that your audience, ‘get it’, ‘feel it’ and ‘act on it’
+Now you get to benefit from a presentation strategy which will enable you to bring your message to life.

 – Examples in the form of similes, analogies and metaphors